In therapy we spend time talking about thoughts and feelings, understanding their origins and how to move past pain to healing and self-acceptance.

 We also often spend time talking about living a life that feels worthwhile and healthful.
-I often explore with my clients big and small changes that can be made to improve how you feel physically, so that you can feel better emotionally.
+I sometimes explore with my clients big and small changes that can be made to improve how they feel physically, so that they can feel better emotionally.

-This can be particularly useful to do in therapy because we can really get into what makes it difficult to make good choices for yourself.
+This can be particularly useful to do in therapy because we can really get into what makes it difficult to make good choices.
 From there we can come up with customized plans to help you move past obstacles and embrace your best self.

-The below are some important parts of a healthful life, based on the work of Marsha Linehan in Dialectical Behavior Therapy (DBT).
+The below are some important parts of a healthful life, based on the work of Marsha Linehan, the originator of a type of therapy called Dialectical Behavior Therapy (DBT).

 DBT loves a good acronym, and the one for this life skill is PLEASE.
-As you’ll see, some liberties are taken in making that acronym work, but it’s a great skill, so take a look and see how you might be able to make some adjustments to your day-to-day life that would help you feel good.
+As you’ll see, some serious liberties are taken in making that acronym work.
+Nonetheless, it’s a helpful checklist to go through.

 Treat PhysicaL Illness

 Attend yearly physicals and meet with your doctor as regularly as needed

 Be sure to take any prescribed medication as directed

 Be mindful of your eating habits